 - Research consultations are available by videoconference.

 - Visit the online library resources, services and supports for students page to learn more about what the library has to offer.

-- While U of T Libraries are physically closed due to COVID-19, current faculty and students can access more than 2.5 million digitized versions of the library’s in-copyright print books published before 2004 through the HathiTrust Emergency Temporary Access Service.
+- Current faculty and students can access more than 2.5 million digitized versions of the library’s in-copyright print books published before 2004 through the HathiTrust Emergency Temporary Access Service.